isabella232/kendo-react-animation/docs/overview.md

 ### Built-In Effects

+The following list describes the available effects:

+    - 'k-left': slide the content to the left
+    - 'k-right': slide the content to the right
+    - 'k-up': slide the content in up direction
+    - 'k-down': slide the content in down direction
+    - 'k-toggle': fade out the old content and fade in the new content
+    - 'k-zoom-in': fades out the old content and zooms in the new one
+    - 'k-zoom-out': zooms out the old content and fades in the new one

-To see the full list of available effects, refer to the [Effects article](https://github.com/telerik/kendo-theme-default/blob/master/styles/animation/_effect.scss).
+To see the full list of available effects, refer to the [Effects sass file](https://github.com/telerik/kendo-theme-default/blob/master/styles/animation/_effect.scss).

 Basically, to define the animation effect, define the `effect` option of the component.
 Below is the list for you to follow when using the built-in effects from the from 'kendo-theme-default' repository.